spinnaker/kustomization-base/README.md

 ```

 If you would like to use a different namespace, you will need to update the
-namespace in `base/kustomization.yml` and each microservice's `baseUrl` in
+namespace in your root `kustomization.yml` and each microservice's `baseUrl` in
-`base/config/spinnaker.yml`.
+a fork of this repository's `service-discovery/spinnaker.yml`.

 #### Configure Redis